-The particular shepherds on that special night, were tending the flocks for the temple.
+The particular shepherds on that special night were tending the flocks for the temple.
 These were the sheep used in the daily required temple sacrifice.
-One would think they would have some kind of status, but apparently not among man.
+One would think they would have some kind of status, but apparently not among men.
 However, God cared about them and their story.
 He was about to rescue their story by making them a forever part of the Greatest Story Ever!

 A Voice Is Who We Are – A Story Rescue

-Having a voice, a place to be heard is fundamental to person-hood.
+Having a voice, and a place to be heard is fundamental to personhood.
 It is unique to mankind.
-Think about it, being unable to to express oneself lies at the very core of human rights.
+Think about it, being unable to express oneself lies at the very core of human rights.

 Family, Foundations, Flight, Faith